Tanglewood: Boston Symphony Orchestra era begins, 1936

 After two seasons featuring the New York Philharmonic Orchestra, the Boston Symphony Orchestra (BSO), under the direction of Conductor Serge Koussevitzky, was invited to perform at the 1936 festival held at Holmwood, the home of Margaret Vanderbilt in nearby Lenox.
 The BSO gave its first concert in the Berkshires on August 13, 1936.
-For nearly eighty years the BSO has remained the crown jewel of the music festival.
+Since then, the BSO has remained the center of the music festival.

 Festival moves to Tanglewood, 1937

-In 1937 the festival site was moved to "Tanglewood", an estate donated by Mrs. Gorham Brooks and Miss Mary Aspinwall Tappan, daughter of William Tappan and Caroline Sturgis.
+In 1937 the festival site was moved to "Tanglewood", an estate donated by Rosamond "Dixey" Sturgis Brooks (Mrs. Gorham Brooks) and Miss Mary Aspinwall Tappan, daughter of William Tappan and Caroline Sturgis.
 "Tanglewood" took its name from Tanglewood Tales, written by Nathaniel Hawthorne, while he lived in a cottage located on the estate.

 The season consisted of six concerts over two weeks given inside a temporary tent erected around a plywood shell.
 Event press noted how the concerts had already become high society events.

 On August 12, 1937, a thunderstorm interrupted a performance of Richard Wagner's Ride of the Valkyries.
 The Boston Globe reported that "Gertrude Robinson Smith strode purposefully to the stage when the concert stopped and addressed the record crowd of 5,000, haranguing: 'Now do you see why we must have a permanent building for these concerts?'
 In minutes, more than $30,000 was raised."

 Music Shed opens, 1938

+The following year, the architect Eliel Saarinen was engaged to build the performing venune.
+Saarinen proposed an elaborate design for a music pavilion, which exceeded the $100,000 budget.
+Saarinen modified his plans twice and then gave up on the project, writing that if the trustees insisted on remaining within their budget, they would have "just a shed."
+Stockbridge engineer and festival trustee Joseph Franz was called on to simplify the plans and oversaw the "Shed" to completion.

-The following year, the Eliel Saarinen-designed, fan-shaped Shed (now known as the Koussevitzky Music Shed, or simply "The Shed") was constructed, with some 5,100 seats, giving the BSO a permanent open-air structure in which to perform.
+The fan-shaped Shed (now known as the Koussevitzky Music Shed, or simply "The Shed") was constructed, with some 5,100 seats, giving the BSO a permanent open-air structure in which to perform.
 Broad lawns extend beyond the Shed, providing outdoor space for concert goers and sweeping views of Stockbridge Bowl and Monument Mountain in the distance.
 At the opening ceremony for the Shed on August 4, 1938, Gertrude Robinson Smith's dedication comments were recorded and can be heard today.